 Accordingly, it is critical to manage the expectations of owners, occupants, and designers prior to construction.
-Structural engineers should be on the look out for conflicts in aesthetic and structural requirements because sometimes the aesthetic requirements may actually govern the design.
-Architects should be on the look out for determining the feasibility of a certain finished look by engaging the structural engineer, concrete supplier, and finishing contractor in the decision making process.
+Structural engineers should be on the lookout for conflicts in aesthetic and structural requirements because sometimes the aesthetic requirements may actually govern the design.
+Architects should be on the lookout for determining the feasibility of a certain finished look by engaging the structural engineer, concrete supplier, and finishing contractor in the decision-making process.

 Takeaways of Troubleshooting Concrete Mix Issues

 Determining the cause and potential liability of alleged deficiencies in the design and/or execution of concrete mixes on construction projects can be a complex, daunting task for insurance professionals, contractors, designers, and attorneys.
-In this article, we have presented several critical items and common issues to consider as first steps in the evaluation process.
+In this article, we have presented several critical items and common issues to consider as the first steps in the evaluation process.
 It is important to utilize industry-accepted resources that are based on well-researched data to evaluate alleged concrete mix issues and ensure designated experts do the same.

 Often times, a more likely cause of the alleged issues may be attributable to placement or finishing operations rather than the mix itself.
-Evaluating actual field conditions and techniques used during placement and finishing is critical to be able to rule-out these potential contributors.
-Concrete is unique in that it is a structural and finished product, so it is important to manage the expectations of the architect/designer about the feasibility of intended design aesthetics of the concrete.
+Evaluating actual field conditions and techniques used during placement and finishing is critical to be able to rule out these potential contributors.
+Concrete is unique in that it is a structural and finished product, so it is important to manage the expectations of the architect/designer about the feasibility of the intended design aesthetics of the concrete.
 In some cases, the alleged defects may not be the result of any designer, supplier, or contractor error; rather, it may be the result of an unrealistic expectation of the concrete itself.

 ACI 211.8: Guide to Troubleshooting Concrete Mixture Issues as influenced by Constitutive Materials, Jobsite Conditions, or Testing Practices;